Are you new to blogging and wondering what is the best blogging sites to start a new blog?

 WordPress is a content management system (CMS) that allows you to create a website or blog from scratch without learning how to code.
 WordPress is a free and open-source software released under the GPL.
 This is one of the best free blogging sites in 2023.
 This is a self-hosted platform which means you need to get your own domain name and hosting.

 There are many blogging platforms but the self-hosted wordpress.org powers 70% of blogs on the internet.
 42% of all websites on the internet use WordPress making it one of the popular blogging platforms.
 It is used by millions of people around the world, including many large organizations, such as The Guardian, Forbes, and The New York Times.

 WordPress is popular because it is easy to use and has a large community of developers who create plugins and themes that allow you to customize your site.
 It also has a large amount of documentation and support forums.

 This is the best blogging platform and it is the one we recommend.
 To start a blog with self-hosted Wordpress, check out our guide on how to start a blog.

 - Customizable: You can install themes to customize the look of your blog and make it look exactly the way you want using a drag and drop editor.

 - Monetizable: You can monetize and make money from your self-hosted WordPress blog, however you want.
-You can show ads, do affiliate marketing or sell digital products.
+You can earn a commission through affiliate links or use Google Adsense or sell digital products.